-Four domains of writing are evaluated in the grade eight writing assessment: Ideas, Organization, Style, and Conventions.
+The Grade 8 Writing Assessment is administered during the third week of January.
+All grade eight and Conventions.
 Each domain consists of several components.
 A component is a feature of writing within a particular domain.
 For example, "Focus" is a component of the Ideas domain.
 The weight of each domain reflects the contribution of each domain to the student's total score.
 Weighting means that the score a rater assigns is multiplied by the weight (importance) assigned to the domain.